RIT-Environmental-Genomics/PrimerDesign/primerdesign_cl.md

 Compartmentalizing modules/packages allows you to select which versions you want to use when.
 This is important for ensuring your scripts will work in perpetuity, even when developers update packages.

-To see available modules on the HPC, use <span style="color:lightblue">module avail</span> command.
+To see available modules on the HPC, use <code>module avail</code> command.
 ```
 module avail
 ```